 - Email updates and calls to action

-In 2004 the WLF and the Women’s Vote Center rolled out the “Take Five” program which encouraged every Democratic woman to bring five women to the polls on Election Day.
-The WLF partnered with Women for Kerry to reach as many women possible during this election cycle.
+In 2004, the WLF and the Women’s Vote Center rolled out the “Take Five” program which encouraged every Democratic woman to bring five women to the polls on Election Day.
+The WLF partnered with Women for Kerry to reach as many women as possible during the election cycle.

 In 2001, the WLF founded the Women’s Vote Center, a new DNC initiative to recruit and train women to serve as effective political advocates and future leaders and engage with grassroots leaders across the country.

 In 1993, Tipper Gore and 36 women gathered to discuss ways to give women a greater voice in the National Party.
-The outcome: a new DNC finance council called the Women’s Leadership Forum. with its mission to maintain a viable women’s program that is an integral part of the Democratic National Committee.
-Since its formation, the WLF has established a strong record of outreach and fundraising for the Democratic Party through briefings, events across the nation and the annual National Issues Conference.
+The outcome: a new DNC finance council called the Women’s Leadership Forum.
+Its mission is to maintain a viable women’s program that is an integral part of the Democratic National Committee.
+Since its formation, the WLF has established a strong record of outreach and fundraising for the Democratic Party through policy briefings, networking receptions, and the annual National Issues Conference.